Consensys/doc.tessera/docs/HowTo/Configure/Database.md

         rJ70hNidkrpkTwHoVn2sGSp3h3uBWxjb
         ```

-1. Place the wrapped output, `ENC(rJ70hNidkrpkTwHoVn2sGSp3h3uBWxjb)`, in the configuration JSON file
+1. Place the wrapped output, `ENC(rJ70hNidkrpkTwHoVn2sGSp3h3uBWxjb)`, in the configuration JSON file.

 ## Configure an alternate database

-By default, Tessera uses an H2 file-based database, but any JDBC compatible database can be used.
+By default, Tessera uses an H2 file-based database, but you can use any JDBC-compatible database.

-To do this, add the necessary drivers to the lib directory and start as usual
+To do this, add the necessary drivers to the lib directory and start Tessera as usual.

 ```bash
 cp some-jdbc-driver.jar tessera-[version]/lib/
 ./tessera-[version]/bin/tessera -configfile config.json
 ```

-[DDL scripts] are available for more popular databases, these can be adapted to whichever database
+[DDL scripts] are available for more popular databases.
-you choose.
+These can be adapted to whichever database you choose.

 <!-- links -->
 [DDL scripts]: https://github.com/ConsenSys/tessera/tree/master/ddls/create-table